briansimiyuj/doctor-appointment-app/README.md

       3. If `notes` is empty, display a message saying that the patient has no notes
       4. If `notes` is not empty, reuse NotesList component
       a.
 If `showViewNoteModal` is true, reuse ViewNoteModal

+### Live Chat Context

+LiveChatContext is a context that provides messages and input state to the LiveChat component

+  1. Create a `messages` state variable and initialize it with an empty array of type `Message`
+  2. Create a `input` state variable and initialize it with an empty string